Finch station: Station layout and features

 Stairs, escalators, and elevators lead from the bus platform down three levels to the train platform.
 The upper concourse, one floor below the bus platform, is a corridor running the length of the bus platform.
 It collects the landings of all of the terminal's stairs and escalators and leads to another bank of stairs and escalators down to the lower concourse.

 The lower concourse level is the main concourse of the subway station.
 It is divided into the fare-paid and unpaid areas.
 The unpaid area is a long corridor, part of which runs alongside the fare-paid area lined with several automated Presto card fare gates and staffed entrances.
-It contains connections to office towers (North American Life, Place Nouveau, and condominiums on Pemberton Avenue), the regional bus terminal, and the "Kiss-n-Ride" passenger drop-off facility; it also contains Presto card fare vending machines.
+It contains connections to office towers (North American Life, Place Nouveau, and condominiums on Pemberton Avenue), the regional bus terminal, and the "kiss-and-ride" passenger drop-off facility; it also contains Presto card fare vending machines.
 The fare-paid area houses a few shops, including Gateway Newstands and Tim Hortons, florist, lottery booth, clothing shop, and stairs and escalators down to the subway platform.